 - Weight: Obesity can cause stress in certain joints, such as the knees and hips, since all of the weight of the body rests on the extremities when standing up.

-- Physical activity: Carrying heavy loads for a prolonged period of time, or always carrying a heavy bag on the same side of your body, will cause your joints to be more overworked, often more on the side where you carry your things.
+- Physical activity: Carrying heavy loads for a prolonged period of time, or always carrying a heavy bag on the same side of your body, will overwork your joints, often more on the side where you carry your things.

 - Profession: The job that you have could cause the development of arthritis or osteoarthritis to become easier as time goes by.

-- Injury: Any injury or accident in a joint carries with it a higher disposition for wear, because recovery from injuries is never quite 100%.
+- Injury: Any injury or accident in a joint carries with it a higher risk for wear and tear, because recovery from injuries is never quite 100%.

 - Humidity: If you live or work in a humid city it could cause your joints to wear out more easily; additionally, if you spend a lot of time in contact with water.

-- Food: Food has an close relationship with arthritis and osteoarthritis, because some foods cause too much uric acid to be produced, which forms crystals which can degenerate pants of the joints, and even parts of the bones.
+- Food: Food is closely related to arthritis and osteoarthritis, because some foods cause too much uric acid production, which forms crystals that can degenerate parts of the joints and even parts of the bones.

 What are the most common symptoms of joint wear?

-Pay a lot of attention to these, since these will be what help you determine if you’re suffering from joint problems.
+Pay a lot of attention to these symptoms to help you determine if you’re suffering from joint problems.

-- A sensation of stiffness upon lifting, or little flexibility if you try to move or lift an object from the floor.
+- Sensation of stiffness upon lifting, or little flexibility if you try to move or lift an object from the floor.